Violence

 Do more men or women in Australia report alcohol-related violence to the police?

-Of those Australians who experienced alcohol-related violence in the past 12 months, men were more likely than women (13% vs 11%) to have reported the incident to the police.
+Of those Australians who experienced alcohol-related violence in the past 12 months, similar proportions of men (12%) and women (10%) reported the incident to the police.

 Alcohol-Related Violence: An incident of physical abuse, verbal abuse or being put in fear, in which the perpetrator or victim reports that alcohol use contributed to the violence.